Đặng Nhật Minh

-Đặng Nhật Minh (鄧日明, b.
-Huế, Vietnam, 1938) is one of Vietnam's foremost film directors.
-He began making documentary films around 1965 and is the first Vietnamese person to be awarded the Nikkei Asia Prize for Culture, in 1999.
-His films have won several prizes at international film festivals.

-He is the former General Secretary of the Vietnam Cinema Association.
+Đặng Nhật Minh (born May 11, 1938) is a filmmaker and politician, the first Vietnamese to receive a Lifetime Achievement Award at an international film festival.
+He is famous for films such as Don't Burn, Girl on the River, Nostalgia for Countryland, and The Season of Guavas; especially When the Tenth Month Comes, which many news agencies consider one of the best Asian films of all time.
+He is considered one of the leading directors of Vietnamese cinema.

+Starting with documentary films commissioned by film studios and the Vietnamese government, Dang Nhat Minh gradually created his own works.
+Persistently adhering to the principle of directing only films for which he wrote the scripts, he created works with consistent expression and a strong personal style.
+Except for his first two works, almost all of Dang Nhat Minh's feature films have won awards both domestically and internationally.
+Besides filmmaking, he was also the general secretary of the Vietnam Film Association.

+With domestic success in The Town within Reach, Dang Nhat Minh began to gain international recognition when When the Tenth Month Comes became the first Vietnamese film to be screened in the United States and received the Peace Protection Committee award at the Moscow International Film Festival held in the Soviet Union.
+Later, Nostalgia for Countryland helped him solidify his position by winning the Kodak Award at the Asia-Pacific Film Festival, the NETPAC Best Asian Award at the Rotterdam International Film Festival, and numerous other awards.
+For his contributions to Vietnamese cinema, he was awarded the title of Vietnamese People's Artist and received the Hồ Chí Minh Prize in the field of cinema and the Grand Prize of the Bui Xuan Phai Award – For the Love of Hanoi.

 Biography

 Early life

-Dang Nhat Minh was born in Hue, Annam in 1938.
+Dang Nhat Minh was born on May 11, 1938 in Thừa Thiên – Huế, Annam (now Huế city, Vietnam).
 His father, Đặng Văn Ngữ, was a medical doctor whose research led him to work frequently abroad, such as in Japan from 1943–1950.
 Because of this Minh and his siblings were largely raised by his mother.

 In 1950, Minh was sent by the Vietnamese Communist Party(VCP) to a Chinese military school.
 In his autobiography he describes this period of his education as filled with brainwashing and self censorship.
 After four years of schooling in China, the VCP sent him to study Russian in the USSR so that he could become an interpreter.
 His entire education was decided for him ahead of time by the Communist Party.

 His first work within cinema was translating Russian films made in the USSR to Vietnamese.
 During this time, Minh also learnt more about the inner workings of cinema production, something credited to his mastery of Russian and his long exposure to Russian film.
 When his dad died during the Vietnam war 1967 he was given party related career favours which combined with his auto-dictation allowed him to become a director.
 His first film was a documentary about geology.